Hap-Map/HapMap/reports/week4-report.md

 - Pulkit: Add functionality and styling to existing widgets, connect widgets with controllers and models.
 - Simona: I will work on styling the search page of the Flutter App
 - Lauren:
-  - Enable Google Navigation API
+  - Implement Places API for suggestion search
-  - Prepare request to Navigation API.
-Start with hard coding then make dynamic based on current location and search.
-  - Organize response recieved into data that can be used by other parts of the application.
-The data we can expect to receive includes: step-by-step directions (including HTML instructions and lat/long endpoints), ETA, total distance
+  - Create Place data object
+  - Use Place object returned from search and enable place_id search from Directions API
-  - Goals beyond next week:
+  - Goals beyond next week
-    - Using the returned data from Google Navigation API, come up with a way to integrate Flutter location and haptic touch
-    - Determine how app should handle when a user takes a wrong turn
-    - Refine location for input and destination search (Google Places API)
+    - Get Maps API working for background of UI.
+Using polylines we want to be able to show the route which will update in real time using a users location
 - Aditya:
   - Working on getting more familiarity with Flutter and Dart
   - Starting Google Maps API integration into our project